-7 Methods
+251 7 Methods

-7.1 Data Cycling and Generation
+252 7.1 Data Cycling and Generation

 All cells in this study were harvested from a newly purchased 2019 Tesla Model 3.
 These 21700 cylindrical cells were manufactured by Panasonic and tested to have a low-rate capacity of 4.84Ah.
-The positive electrode is NCA (approximately 90-5-5 composition) and the negative electrode is a graphite-silicon blend.
-Cells were cycled in CSZ ZP-16-2-H/AC environmental chambers fitted with 4-point contact cylindrical cell fixtures from Korea Thermo-Tech Co.
+The positive electrode is NCA (approximately 90-5-5 composition) and the negative electrode is a graphite-SiO_x blend.
+Cells were cycled in CSZ ZP-16-2-H/AC environmental chambers set to 25°C, and fitted with 4-point contact cylindrical cell fixtures from Korea Thermo-Tech Co.
 Ltd. assembled by SpectraPower.
 The cells were cycled using two 96 channel Maccor Series 4000 battery cyclers.

 The cells are subject to two types of cycling: aging cycles and diagnostic cycles.
-The aging cycle consists of a multi-step CC-CV charge and a CC discharge.
-Information on cycling protocol, parameters varied and their distribution see SI Section S.2.2.
-The diagnostic cycle consists of three main portions: a reset cycle, a hybrid pulse power characterization (HPPC) cycle [69], and a rate performance test (RPT) sequence.
-The reset cycle, resets the transient kinetics due to the aging cycles, HPPC probes resistance at different SOC increments, and the RPT extracts rate dependent capabilities (Fig. 1b.
-For information on diagnostic cycle protocol see SI table S1.

-This cycling data is automatically backed up to an S3 bucket and subsequently processed through the BEEP processing pipeline for use in analysis [80].
-For details of the mechanistic SOH metric see SI Section S.3.
+The aging cycle 259 consists of a multi-step CC-CV charge and a CC discharge.
+Information on cycling protocol, parameters 260 varied and their distribution see SI Section S.2.2.
+The diagnostic cycle consists of three main portions: 261 a reset cycle, a hybrid pulse power characterization (HPPC) cycle [69], and a rate performance test 262 (RPT) sequence.
+The reset cycle, resets the transient kinetics due to the aging cycles, HPPC probes 263 resistance at different SOC increments, and the RPT extracts rate-dependent capabilities (Fig. 1b).
+For 264 information on diagnostic cycle protocol see SI Table S2.
+This cycling data is automatically backed up to 265 an S3 bucket and subsequently processed through the BEEP processing pipeline for use in analysis [80].
+266

-7.2 Differential Voltage Fitting
+267 7.2 Differential Voltage Fitting

-We implement a method of differential voltage fitting (DVF) to estimate properties of the battery at the electrode level.
+We implement differential voltage fitting (DVF) to estimate properties of the battery at the electrode level.
 Similar methodologies have been implemented by other groups [23, 48, 50, 81, 82].
 This method extracts electrode capacities and lithium inventory: Q{PE} , Q{NE} , and Q{Li} .
-Additional information, such as the SOC of either electrode at a full cell specified voltage can further be calculated: $SOC{PE,2.7V}$, $SOC{NE,2.7V}$, $SOC{NE,4.0V}$ and $SOC{NE,4.0V}$.
+Additional information, such as the SOC of either electrode at a full cell specified voltage is further calculated: SOC{PE,2.7V}, SOC{NE,2.7V}, SOC{PE,4.0V} and SOC{NE,4.0V}.
 The DVF routine employed non-invasively probes degradation by fitting the measured 0.2C RPT full cell differential voltage profile with an emulated full cell profile by stretching and translating the voltage profiles of the cathode and anode.
-Details of the fitting methodology and feature extraction are provided in SI Section S.3.2.
+Details of the fitting methodology and feature extraction are provided in SI Section S.3.3.
+Additionally, a comparison to DVF performed at C/40 is provided in S.6.1.